TahaRha/movie-analytics/data/README.md

      - The current data in the github is from Oct 27 - Nov 27

 - Mediastack
-  - Can change start date but end date is 1 month after (can play around with maybe getting month before vs after release of movie)
+  - Can change start date but end date is 1 month after
+    - Tried to play around with getting month before vs after release of movie = no articles
   - Only fetches 100 articles
   - The current data in the github is from July 21 - Aug 21